 Both LPNs and RNs have to get state licensure to work in the nursing field.
 LPNs have to pass the NCLEX-PN, while RNs have to pass the NCLEX-RN.
 Several optional specialty certifications are available for nurses as well.

-Nursing Curriculum Courses
+List of Nursing Courses

 Introduction to Nursing Practice